dsteinman/ts-color-class/README.md

-JavaScript Color Class
+TypeScript Color Class
 -----------

-An opinionated JavaScript Color class.
+An opinionated TypeScript/JavaScript Color class.
 This is what the JavaScript language should provide as the de facto `Color` object.

-This module is a more simple alternative to the npm module [color](https://www.npmjs.com/package/color) with some important differences:
+This module is a more simple alternative to the npm modules [color](https://www.npmjs.com/package/color) and [color-js](https://www.npmjs.com/package/color-js) with some important differences:

+- written in TypeScript, exports an ES5 module, and ES4/legacy static build
 - toString() always returns CSS-compatible color strings like `"#fff"` so the color objects can be used to change CSS style values or when creating strings, eg: `elm.style.color = new Color('azure')`
 - in addition to RGB arrays, also accepts CSS strings as inputs, eg: `new Color('rgba(255,0,0,0.5)')` or `new Color('#ff00ff')`
 - HSL calculations use floating point values between 0.0 and 1.0
 - larger list of [color names](https://dsteinman.github.io/color-class/colors.html)
-- full test coverage using `npm run test`
+- full test coverage using `npm run test` and for ES5 use `npm run test:es5`
-- invalid colors throw errors
+- invalid constructor or methods throw errors
-- no CMYK color space support
 - all setter methods are immutable, chainable, and always return a new instance of `Color`
-- [static minified build](https://github.com/dsteinman/color-class/tree/master/dist) available that provides a global `Color` object available in any html file
+- the [static minified build](https://github.com/dsteinman/color-class/tree/master/build) provides a global `Color` object available in any html file
 - no dependencies
-- small build size (20KB or 7KB without color names)
+- small build size (22KB)

 ## Documentation